Robustness of Knowledge Transfer Methods

 can be quantitatively evaluated.
 Knowledge transfer objective is to train a student network from one or multiple teacher networks[8, 9].
 Generally, the student network is small and fast while the teacher network is large and accurate.
 Tasks and goal In this project, we aim to investigate the robustness of knowledge transfer methods based on interpretability approaches such as TCAV or NetDissect?

 .
 This study can be useful for comparing the internal state of teacher and student networks or comparing the distilled student network with the same student trained in a supervised manner with labels.
-The experiments in this project will be done with limited amount of data to imitate the real world conditions.
+The experiments in this project will be done with a limited amount of data to imitate the real world conditions.
 In this project, we aim to investigate the robustness of knowledge transfer methods based on interpretability approaches such as TCAV or NetDissect?

 - Good understanding of statistics and machine learning methods.